Husband re-arrested in the death of Suzanne Morphew, whose remains were found after 3-year search

 He was first arrested in his wife's death in May of 2021 on suspicion of first-degree murder, tampering with a human body and other offenses.
 But prosecutors dropped their case against him the following year just as he was about to stand trial.
 A judge barred prosecutors from calling key witnesses for repeatedly failing to follow rules for turning over evidence in Barry Morphew's favor.
 That included DNA from an unknown male that was found in Suzanne Morphew's SUV.
 At the time, prosecutors said they wanted more time to find her body.

-Barry Morphew has repeatedly maintained his innocence and previously filed a $15 million lawsuit against county officials, accusing them of violating his constitutional rights.
+Barry Morphew has said he had nothing to do with his wife's disappearance and death, and he filed a $15 million lawsuit against county officials, accusing them of violating his constitutional rights.

+Iris Eytan, who was Barry Morphew’s attorney in 2021 but no longer represents him, defended his innocence and said the case was “fumbled” by prosecutors.

+“Not only is he is a loving father, but he was a loving husband,” Eytan told The Associated Press on Friday.
+“I’ve have handled thousands of cases, and I’ve never seen prosecutors mishandle a case so recklessly.”

 The mystery surrounding Suzanne Morphew began on May 10, 2020, when the 49-year-old mother of two daughters, who lived near the small town of Salida, was reported missing on Mother's Day.
 Suzanne Morphew's mountain bike and helmet were soon found in separate spots not far from her home, but investigators suspected the bike had been purposefully thrown down into a ravine because there was no indications of a crash.
 A week after she went missing, Barry Morphew posted a video on Facebook pleading for her safe return.